sennett/outage-mgmt-prototype/readme.md

 V1

 8. ✅ Handle company name notifications (like Dean Irvine)
+8. have some copy-pastable text
+  - link from notification to page with message and client name and outage time.
+  - one link to open client in UNMS, another link to copy message to clipboard
+  - click to copy and open valewisp facebook group page.
+  - 13:43: We're aware of an issue causing intermittent connectivity.
+We're currently en route to restore this as quickly as possible.
 8. Mock up pages
     - want to have a summary showing daily/weekly/monthly uptime across all clients.
     - want to show outage history per client.